Zygar/ndb-drag-drop/README.md

 2. `git clone` the new repo onto your computer.
 3. Edit package.json to set project name etc.
 4. `yarn install` to install dependencies.
-5. `yarn start:dev` will compile your assets, start a server on localhost:8080 and live-reload any changes.
+5. `yarn start` will compile your assets, start a server on localhost:8080 and live-reload any changes.
+Pass argument `--port [NUM]` to run on port of your choice. e.g. `yarn start --port 3200`
 6. `yarn build:dev` will create a compiled version of your website in ./dist/.
-This will automatically delete your old dist folder so you don't have to worry about outdated files causing issues.
+Test this as you will.
+It will  automatically delete your old dist folder so you don't have to worry about outdated files causing issues.
+7. `yarn build:prod` will compile, auto-prefix and minify your build into ./prod/.
+You will also get a bundled zip file, ready for iQualify, in the same folder.

 To add packages `yarn add [name]` or `yarn add --dev [name]` for dev tools like Webpack.

 #### Other Commands
-- `yarn build:prod` (not currently implemented) will create a minified bundle and zip it up, ignoring .DS_Store files.
 - `yarn deploy:testing` (not currently implemented) will run a deploy script to package and deploy to Azure at creative-design-testing.azurewebsites.net.
 - `yarn deploy:portfolio` (not currently implemented) will run a deploy script to package and deploy to Azure at creative-design.azurewebsites.net